 - Ability to work with, facilitate and utilize Boards of Directors and advisory boards.

-- Skilled manager of staff and interns, basic sense of personnel processes and best practices.
+- Skilled manager of staff,interns, and volunteers and basic sense of personnel processes and best practices

 - A candidate whose experiences and life path show clear alignment with the values of the Pollination Project

 - Understanding of value of true community engagement as it relates to philanthropy

 - Desire and ability to create communities of trust and shared engagement

 - Strategic Orientation and leadership, including the ability to help set aspirational vision and align the organization around it.

 - Ability to provide mentorship and guidance, and create space for individual entrepreneurial energy and skill building for growth

 The Pollination Project is committed to a just and equitable society wherein all people are treated equally, opportunity is justly distributed, and all voices are heard.
 We affirm and seek diversity in gender, race, color, ethnicity & national origin, age, sex (including pregnancy, gender identity and sexual orientation), class, religion, ability, life experiences, and background as both a positive contribution to our organizational environment and a critical asset for informing and enabling our work.
 With this in mind, we are committed to maintaining a work environment that recognizes, understands, respects, and encourages the unique contributions of each member and we approach every hiring decision with a commitment to workplace diversity.